xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ACL’s contains one or more ACEs which are used to match packets and perform an action on those packets.
 Typical action of the ACE is to either Permit or Deny.
 The TCAM is programmed with tables, may be like a database on which the match criteria and action criteria are performed.

-In hardware, we databases that are unique to each feature.
+In hardware, we have databases that are unique to each feature.
 For ACL, we have further defined unique databases based on these fields:

   - Protocol (IPv4, IPv6, L2)
   - Direction (ingress/egress)